pegasystems/docker-pega-web-ready/README.md

 * PR System Management application container configuration (port 8090)
 * Remote JMX management support (port 9001)

+# Usability note

+Although this code supports running Pega7 in a tomcat based docker container, it does not mean that Pega7 can be used in a docker container clustering environment as is, such as Docker Swarm and Kubernetes.

 # Using this image

 The image itself is not runnable directly because it does not come with the Pega 7